SignTools/SignTools/README.md

   - Key+Certificate (`.p12` file)
   - Provisioning profile (`.mobileprovision` file)

+### Builder

+`ios-signer-service` offloads the signing process to a dedicated macOS builder.
+This step is necessary because signing is only officially supported on a macOS system.
+While third-party cross-platform alternatives exist, they are not as stable or quick to update as the official solution.

+However, you don't need to own a Mac!
+In fact, you don't even need to pay anything.
+[GitHub Actions](https://docs.github.com/en/actions), [Semaphore CI](https://semaphoreci.com/), and some other CI providers give you free monthly allowance to use a macOS VM and build your projects.
+In this case, you will be using them to sign your apps.
+An implementation for GitHub Actions and Semaphore CI can be found at [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
+To host it, simply fork the repo and follow its README.

+You can always use another CI provider, or even your own machine, given it supports remote workflow triggers over API.
+You will see the requirements in the configuration section below.

 ### Web Service

 `ios-signer-service` (this project) is a web service that you install on any server.
 The service exposes a web interface which allows the user to upload unsigned app files and have them signed using any of the configured signing profiles.

-The service offloads the signing process to a dedicate macOS builder, more on which in the next section.
+The easiest way to run the service is by downloading the pre-compiled binaries from the [releases](https://github.com/SignTools/ios-signer-service/releases).

+You can also use the official [Docker image](https://hub.docker.com/r/signtools/ios-signer-service), but make sure to configure it properly:

+- Mount the configuration file to your host, so you can edit it after it's generated.
+The file's location in the container is just under the root directory: `/signer-cfg.yml`.
+- Mount the `save_dir` directory (set in the configuration, "data" by default) to a named volume.
+Assuming defaults, the location will be: `/data`.

-The easiest way to install the service is using the [Docker image](https://hub.docker.com/r/signtools/ios-signer-service).
-All major architectures are supported.
-When you run the program for the first time, it will exit immediately and generate a configuration file.
-Make sure you set it appropriately.
+When you run the service for the first time, it will exit immediately and generate a configuration file, `signer-cfg.yml`.
+Set it appropriately, or nothing will work.

 An explanation of the settings: